Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 ---

 Hello!
 I’ve been excited to write this post ever since I completed the PhD application cycle in Spring 2025.
-When I was applying to graduate school last year, I read countless blog posts and I've been eager to give back to the grad application community by describing my own experience.
+When I was applying to graduate school last year, I read countless blog posts and I've been eager to give back to the grad application community by blogging about my own experience.
 My hope is that by sharing my experience with the PhD application process for neuroscience & psychology, I can help you understand what the process looks and feels like and to help you know what to expect, as I know it can seem overwhelming!

 I also know having access to sample essays and CVs was a great help to me when applying (I looked at far too many), so I’ve made my materials for Stanford University available [here](https://docs.google.com/document/d/1Q_OD-fWvD319eUio81-brQuH5VcjBBLMDwnCfMJ5Agk/edit?usp=sharing).